Sitelink3D-v2-Developer/sitelink3dv2-api-tools/reports/excel-haul-report-analysis/README.md

 - Load the report data.

 ### Rund and Download a Haul report
 A haul report can be run either via the Sitelink3D v2 web portal or via the API.
+Download the haul report in JSON format.

 ### Configure the Spreadsheet
 Macro enabled spreadsheet.
 Click ```Enable Content```